Velocity: How is it useful?

 Winning in the marketplace depends, in part, on a strategy.
 There are potentially many ways to win: work faster, learn faster, release before the competition, etc, etc.

-The more the PO understands about the Velocity, the more the PO (and the Team) can choose a better strategy to win this time against tough competition.
+The more the PO understands about Velocity, the more the PO (and the Team) can choose a better strategy to win this time against tough competition.

 We do not wish to over-simplify the PO job.
-Learning and innovation and TTM (Time To MArket) are also very important.
+Learning and innovation and TTM (Time To Market) are also very important.
 But Velocity is definitely very helpful for the PO….and thus for Team success, and thus for the Team.

 Helps Managers